pakastin/frzr/README.md

 - Small learning curve: only models and collections!
 - Embraces vanilla JS!
 - No HTML mixed in JS or JS mixed in HTML
+- Semi-immutable: if you change only one item, there's no need to check the others

 ## model(params)